Gravitational Wave Astronomy With TianQin: Sources around MBHs

 where $f\equiv(1/\pi)\sqrt{GM_z/r^3}$ is the observed GW frequency.
 We find at maximum $\sim 20$ radians gas-induced phase shift, which corresponds to around $3$ GW cycles lost over $5$ years.

 To assess if $\delta\phi$ is observable by TianQin, we set the threshold of the SNR of the dephasing (${\rm SNR}_{\delta\phi}$) to be at least 8.
 We compute this as follows~\cite{Kocsis2011}:

 where $S_t(f)$ is the noise curve for TianQin~\cite{Mei2021}, and we have assumed that TianQin is switching on and off in an interval of three months during the five years of observation.
 The result suggests that dephasing is more easily detectable if the IMRI has lower mass ($\lesssim10^5M_\odot$), near-equal mass ratio ($q\sim10^{-1}$), and resides at relatively low redshifts ($z\sim1$).
+Environmental dephasing in gas-rich disks is discussed in the context of evolution in AGN disk (Section~\ref{subsec:AGN_BBH}) and MBH accretion (Section~\ref{subsec:Coevolution}).